 In 1892, Fort Brady built new developments up on “the Hill” (Easterday Avenue) and granted its land on the St. Marys River to the federal government for the Soo Locks.
 Does Brady Hall sound familiar to you?
 That’s because Lake Superior State University was once the “new” Fort Brady.
 Many of the officer housing units still stand and are in use on the campus.
 Learn more about the rich history here.

 The Chippewa County Courthouse was built in 1877 and is a fine historic building.
 However, far more accessible than these hallowed halls of law are the wonderful statues on the front lawn.
-Located just four blocks from the Soo Locks, the pair of statues were given to the city by Stella B. Osborn.
-Stella B. Osborn was the wife of the only governor of Michigan from the Upper Peninsula who also lived in the Soo for a time!
+Located just four blocks from the Soo Locks, the pair of statues were given to the city by Governor Chase Osborn’s widow, Stella B. Osborn.
+Osborn was the only governor of Michigan from the Upper Peninsula and he also lived in the Soo for a time!
 The “Crane of the Sault” and the “Wolf of Rome” are both located on the north lawn on Maple Street.
 For more information about the statues and their story visit here.

 Just east of downtown Sault Ste.
-Marie, you can revel in the amazing architecture of the Federal Building, now City Hall (and home to us, the Sault Convention & Visitors Bureau.)
+Marie, you can revel in the amazing architecture of the former Federal Building, now current-day City Hall (and home to us – the Sault Convention & Visitors Bureau!)
 Built in 1920, this historic building served as the post office and as a headquarters for federal government operations in Sault Ste.
 Marie.
 During the restoration, efforts were made to keep the building looking as it had when it was built 100 years prior.
 Stop by and visit us at 225 E. Portage Ave., and check out the beautiful public areas of this building.

 The next time you’re visiting Sault Ste.
 Marie, take some time to explore these historic year-round locations that you may not have noticed before – it’s a great way to learn about the history of Michigan’s First City.
 Don’t forget to share your adventures on Facebook, Twitter, Pinterest, and Instagram with #ilovethesoo.